wetopi/img_digest/README.md

 ```

 > IMPORTANT: this fig.yml does not build a docker image.
 This is for local development.
-> img_diggest uses the npm module lwip.
+> img_digest uses the npm module lwip.
 This module needs code targetting the machine that runs it.
 If lwip echoes 'no suitable image found.', then delete node_modules/lwip and perform npm install in you container.